qaq999/learngit/readme.txt

 git is free software distributed under the GPL. lalala demaxiya lalala dema
-Creating to a new branch is quick AND simple
+Creating to a new branch is quick AND